Front-End Enterprise Experience – An architecture for every scale business

 Even a small company thinks about scaling itself.
 If the software won’t follow the same path at some point, it also won’t be efficient enough to support expected growth.
 Environment and hardware independence, and as result scalability, is the main advantage of Cloud-Native and Kubernetes based on which the FEEA is run.

-Each solution should be designed taking into account the subsequent maintenance and transfer of knowledge between the supplier, which must not necessarily be an external company that will continuously participate in the development of the created system.
+When designing any solution, it is essential to consider the future maintenance and the transfer of knowledge between the supplier and the recipient.
+This does not mean that the supplier needs to be an external company that remains involved in the ongoing development of the system.
 Easily maintained and well-engineered architecture is a crucial factor here.
 Proposed Front-End Enterprise Architecture uses common technologies and libraries combined into understandable and clean End-to-End concepts that might be used in multiple different solutions and domains at once.
 Such an approach gives the ability to distribute responsibility and knowledge across a number of independent teams without restricting their scope to the apps they own.